7BR are holding a virtual pupillage open evening on 3rd December, 17:30 – 19:00. Please email pupillage@7br.co.uk to register your interest.

 As a pupil, you will have three pupil supervisors, each one for four months in different areas of practice.
 We give you as broad an experience as we can of our work and provide a reasonable balance between criminal, civil and family work.
 Your time will also be divided between that spent “on circuit” (i.e. in courts outside London) and that in Chambers and in courts in the London area.

 The first four months of pupillage will introduce you to civil work, the second four months to criminal work.
-During this first eight months you will see at least two weeks of family work.
+During this first eight months you will see at least four weeks of family work.
 Six months into your pupillage, once you have a feel for what we do in Chambers, you will be given a choice as to how you wish to spend your final four months of pupillage, either choosing a different area of civil or criminal work from that done in your first eight months or you may wish to choose family, employment or one of the many other areas in which our members specialise.
 This unique arrangement means that pupillage can be tailored to your interests.
 Whichever field you choose, you will receive the highest standard of training, but expect to work very hard!

 During your pupillage you will be asked to attend court and conferences with your pupil supervisor, do research into areas of law, and work on his or her papers.
 You may also be asked to assist other members of Chambers with research or paperwork.
 If you have any special interests and would like to gain experience of a particular type of work, this can usually be arranged.